cfpb/design-system/docs/components/heroes.md

       ##### When other options are better

-      * When introducing a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the text introduction.
+      * When introducing a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the text introduction or item introduction.
   - variation_group_name: Variations
     variations:
       - variation_name: Hero with knockout text